immkavin-ranks/kavinsde/Biometrics/Privacy Enhancement using Biometrics.md

 ### Periocular

 >The periocular region represents the region around the eyes.
-It predominantly consists of the skin, eyebrow, and eye.
+It predominantly consists of the<mark style="background: #FFB86CA6;"> skin, eyebrow, and eye. </mark>

 The use of the periocular region as a biometric cue represents a good trade-off between using the entire face region or using only the iris for recognition.